eduudiass/eduudiass/README.md

 An interactive dashboard analyzing goals by edition, stage, minute, and country across all FIFA World Cups.

 `Python` `Pandas` `Streamlit` `Plotly`

 ---

-### 🚗 Fleet Management — Advanced Excel
-A complete management system for a fleet of 13 vehicles, featuring 7 integrated modules and automated KPI dashboards.

-`Advanced Excel` `Dynamic Formulas`

----